How to Teach Ocarina-playing

 We have developed the Ocarina to be taught, wherever possible, by the class teacher.
 Why?

 1. We believe the person who knows the children best is the best one to introduce them to music.
-And if you don’t read music, just follow the charts and play a few tunes for yourself.
+And if you don’t read music, just follow the charts and enjoy playing a few tunes for yourself.

 3. Ocarinas are many times easier to play than recorders and other similar instruments.
-And because the Oc® is so much easier to play, it is easier to teach.
+And because the Oc® is so much easier to play, it is also easier to teach.
+The Ocarina Report evidences this.

-If you would like to teach your class to play the Ocarina, first learn to play for yourself, then purchase a Set of Ocarinas and Books for your class; we will give you some teaching-resources for free.
-Visit OcShop or call us and ask for the 1-2-3 Ocarina Trial Pack – order today, play and teach tomorrow!
+If you would like to teach your class to play the Ocarina, first learn to play for yourself, then purchase a Set of Ocarinas and teaching resources for your class.
+Visit OcShop or call us on 01536 485 963 – Order today, play and teach tomorrow!

 I’ve just seen 5 year old non-readers playing ‘Twinkle twinkle’ from your books and am amazed.
 You should add to your selling points that ocarina-playing promotes reading-readiness.